 3 Unusual Hikes in Sonoma County

-Want to try a hike in Sonoma County that's a bit 'off the beaten path' (metaphorically speaking, that is)?
-Here are three distinct hikes that offer something completely new:
+Want to try a hike in Sonoma County that's a bit (metaphorically speaking) off the beaten path?
+Here are three distinct hikes that each offer wonderful new things to discover.

 Hike the Solar System